wafdiesel/company-contact-manager/README.md

 After launching, the Application will be available on port 8081

 ## Testing the app with swagger
 Swagger UI is configured.
-The following link gives you the swagger UI interface to viex the application's documentation and to test the fonctionnalities (endpoints) http://localhost:8081/swagger-ui/#/
+The following link gives you the swagger UI interface to viex the application's documentation and to test the fonctionnalities (endpoints): http://localhost:8081/swagger-ui/#/

+## Database
+H2 inmemory database was used for this project.
+After launchin the application, H2 interface could be accessed via the following link: http://localhost:8081/h2-console/ (username: sa, password: password)